kahnwong/karnwong.me/content/posts/book-highlights---the-staff-engineers-path/index.md

 It’s very hard to draw team boundaries in a way that lets each team work autonomously.
 No matter how opinionated your APIs, contracts, or team charters, there will inevitably be some pieces of work that multiple teams think they own, and navigating those disputes can feel risky.

-## The new paved road is beautiful, but most of the places people actually want to go are deep in the marsh.
+## The new paved road is beautiful, but most of the places people actually want to go are deep in the marsh

 ![](images/20230218170803.png)